 How To Use The Container & Column Background Options

-The Background tab in the Container element has six sub-tabs – Color, Gradient, Image, Video, Pattern & Mask.
+The Background tab in the Container element has seven sub-tabs – Color, Gradient, Image, Slider, Video, Pattern & Mask.
 The Column Element has the Color, Gradient and Image tabs.
-Let’s have a look in detail in each of these tabs.
+Let’s have a look in detail at each of these tabs.

 The Color Tab

-The Color Tab offers a full color picker with an opacity slider, and the options to pick from the Global Color Palette, to allow for a full choice of background colors for your container or column.
-There is also a Background Blend Mode, in the Image Tab section, which allows you to control how the background color or gradient can interact with a background image.
+The Color Tab offers a full color picker with an opacity slider (just click in the color circle), as well as the option to pick from the Global Color Palette (click on the globe icon), to allow for a full choice of background colors for your container or column.
+In the Image Tab section, there is also a Background Blend Mode, which allows you to control how the background color or gradient can interact with a background image.
 More on that later.

 The Gradient Tab

-A Gradient background tab was introduced back in Avada 6.1.
-With this tab, you can add gradient backgrounds to your Container or Column Element, with a range of options for gradient colors, start and stop positions, type and direction.
+With the gradient tab, you can add gradient backgrounds to your Container or Column Element, with a range of options for gradient colors, start and stop positions, type and direction.
 The gradient colors can also have opacity, just like in the Color tab.
 The default type is Linear, but you can also choose Radial.

-As you can see in the screenshot below, you first choose a Gradient Start Color and a Gradient Stop Color, and then set a Gradient Start Position and a Gradient End Position.
+To set a gradient, you first choose a Gradient Start Color and a Gradient Stop Color, and then set Gradient Start and End Positions.
 This controls how the two colours of the gradient blend.
 Experiment with these to see how this affects the gradient, but the default values of 0 and 100 give you the smoothest gradient.

 If you choose Linear as the Gradient Type, the last option is Gradient Angle, and here you can choose from a full 360 degrees.
 If you choose Radial as the Gradient Type, the last option becomes Radial Direction, and here you can choose from Left Top, Left Center, Left Bottom, Right Top, Right Center, Right Bottom, Center Top, Center Center, and Center Bottom.

-With these options you can create gradients of almost any type.
-These gradients also work in conjuntion with the Background Blend Modes, that we will look at in the next tab, Image.
+With these options, you can create gradients of almost any type.
+These gradients can also work in conjunction with the Background Blend Modes, which we will look at in the next tab, Image.

 The Image Tab

-The Image Tab allows you to add an image to the Container or Column background.
-Images added as backgrounds stretch or shrink to fill the the holding container or column, but containers and columns are a little different in this regard, so let’s look at them individually.
+The Image Tab allows you to add a single image to the Container or Column background.
+Images added as backgrounds fill the holding container or columns in different ways, so let’s look at them individually.

 Containers

 It’s important to note that Containers have no height by default, even with a background image added.
-The only things that affect the height of a container are the content and the padding applied to the container.
-They do have width however, which on the default template is the Site Width, or if you are using the 100% Width Template, they can be the site width or the full width of the screen.
-So it’s important that the images added are big enough to show in the container without pixellation.
+The only things that affect the height of a container are the content, the Height Setting (on the General tab) and any padding applied to the container.
+They do have width however.
+On the default template of 100% Width, they can be the site width or the full width of the screen, while if you are using the Site Width Template, they fill the Site Width set in the Global Options (Layout > Site Width).
+So it’s important here that the images added are big enough to show in the container without pixellation.
 Background images added to containers therefore need to be at least as wide as the site width.

 Columns